gabrielgordbegli/paperswithprompts/README.md

 Once your pull request has been reviewed and approved (it must contain / be related to prompting), your contribution will be merged into the main repository and the paper will appear on the `paperswithprompts.com` website.

 Thank you for your interest and contributions!
 We're excited to see the platform grow and evolve with the help of the community.

+## Subdomain's

+The repositories for our subdomains are located @
+- forge.paperswithprompts.com
+- prompts.paperswithprompts